 - Cook until thickened, 3 to 5 minutes, then stir in the cheese until fully melted.

-- Pour the cheese sauce over the layered potatoes, ensuring even coverage.
+- Pour the warm cheese sauce evenly over the layered potatoes, making sure it seeps down between the layers.

-- Cover with aluminum foil and bake for about 1 ½ hours, until the potatoes are tender and the sauce is bubbling.
+- Bake for about 1 ½ hours, until the potatoes are tender and the sauce is bubbling.

 - Serve hot and enjoy.